shravan2453/DukeEatz/SETUP.md

 # DukeEatz Setup Guide

-This guide will help you set up and run the DukeEatz application with PostgreSQL database and Python Flask backend.
+Complete setup instructions for running the DukeEatz application with PostgreSQL database and React frontend.

 ## Prerequisites